Spanish Inheritance Tax: 4 Steps to Calculate it

 There are a number of reductions and allowances that can be applied to the taxable amount in order to reduce the amount of Inheritance Tax that is owed.
 The most common tax reduction is the deduction for debts and expenses, which can reduce the taxable amount by up to 100%.

-Spanish Inheritance Tax Rates are set by the autonomous region where the primary residence of the deceased person is located, and each autonomous region has its own rules regarding deductions, allowances and rebates.
+Spanish Inheritance Tax Rates are set by the autonomous region where the primary residence of the deceased person is located.
+Each autonomous region has its own rules regarding deductions, allowances and rebates.

 Deductions include the deduction for family members that we discuss in the next part, a deduction from the funeral, a deduction on the age of the car, and a deduction for donations to charity.